siliconwitchery/docs/superstack/api-reference.md

 {: .label .label-green }

 Updates an **Object** with the parameters given, but keeps existing parameters unchanged.

+Returns:
+- `"added": ["object names", ... ]` if object didn't exist but was successfully added
+- `"appended": ["object names", ... ]` if object existed and was successfully appended
+- `"no-space": ["object names", ... ]` if there isn't enough space in the database to store the object
+- `"bad-json": null` if an error was encountered in parsing the provided JSON data

 ### Example:
 {: .no_toc }